pragyasingh00/BITGUARD-AI-veloxity-/README.md

 ## Project Status

-**Prototype / MVP in development**
+**Status: Concept & Architecture Phase**

-The repository currently contains the project architecture, research references, and implementation plan.
-Core modules are being developed.
+The repository currently contains the proposed architecture, technical approach, research references, and implementation roadmap.
+The working prototype is planned for development during the hackathon.

 ## Future Integration